ronenabr/ipython_bidi_markdown/README.md

 =====================

 Add Right-to-left (RTL) support to Ipython's markdown cells.
-Currntly support IPython  1.0 only.
+Currently support IPython  1.0 only.

 Using [bidiweb](https://github.com/hasenj/bidiweb) to to add Right-To-Left properties to paragraphs that starts with Right-To-Left text (Arabic, Hebrew, Farsi, etc.).